By Tiggy Hawkesworth

 The Bill will also introduce the following insolvency measures to allow companies to keep operating during the COVID-19 outbreak:

-A suspension on the use of statutory demands and winding up petitions by creditors between 1 March 2020 and 30 June 2020.
+A temporary suspension on the use of statutory demands and winding up petitions by creditors.
 These measures intend to prevent aggressive creditor action against companies who are struggling to pay their debts due to COVID-19.
 During this period, any creditor who wishes to wind up a company will have to show that a company’s inability to pay its debts is not due to COVID-19.

 A ban on termination clauses in supply contracts that engage when a company enters insolvency or a restructuring procedure.
 This will prevent suppliers from ceasing their supply or varying the contract terms, such as asking for additional payments, while a company is going through a rescue process.
 There will be safeguards for suppliers if this measure causes hardships and a temporary exemption for smaller suppliers.